Rey-pp2006/simple_color_picker/README.md

 # simple_color_picker
-this is a simple coller picker written by python and tkinter
+this is a simple color picker , written by python and tkinter